Chesterfield railway station: Layout

 The building of platform 3 was originally planned for 2007/8 to go with the East Midlands North Erewash resignalling scheme; it would have allowed passenger services to run on the bi-directional down slow line (goods line) from a new Chesterfield South Junction to Tapton Junction during perturbation or engineering work on the fast lines in this area.
 It would have also facilitated the turn back of trains at Chesterfield during the Bradway Tunnel blockade in 2008/9.
 Work on the platform actually began in March 2010 and it was completed in July 2010, at a cost of £2.6 million.

 Services

-The 07:39 East Midlands Railway Master Cutler service runs to London via Derby and Leicester Mondays to Fridays providing a fast business train, arriving at London by 09:37.